Create an Enterprise Architecture Blueprint - Big Five #1

 Add Interactivity

 If you want to add interactivity to your Blueprint, you can do the following.
-You can have Popup Dialog Boxes generated on mouse over or mouse click on a shape.
+Popup Dialog Boxes can be generated by clicking on a mouse over or on a shape.
 You can insert click-through links from this blueprint to other visualizations.
-For instance to go to a detailed visualization of a process or application, if you click on it.
+For instance, you can see a detailed visualization of a process or application if you click on it.

 To have Popup Dialog Boxes generated: